How to Select Your Corporation's Board of Directors

 Not every business has a board of directors.
 Corporations are required to select a board of directors to oversee the company, but other types of businesses are not required to have board members.
 That being said, it's always a good idea to get good, knowledgeable people to help you get started and run your business.

-As I mentioned, if you are starting a corporation you will need to select a board.
+If you are starting a corporation you will need to select a board.
 Your board members will help you make decisions and also satisfy the requirements of the state in which you are incorporating.
 Here are some things to think about before you select board members.

 How Many Board Members Should There Be?

 First, select an uneven number of board members, to avoid ties.
 The number of board members depends on the size and complexity of the organization.
-For a small organization, five to seven people is plenty.
-For a larger, more complex, organization with several committees, you might want 9 to 11 people at minimum.
+For a small organization, five to seven people are plenty.
+For a larger, more complex, organization with several committees, you might want 9 to 11 people at the minimum.

 You need enough people on your board so that, if several people are not present, you can still have enough to make a decision, and for a quorum.
 But too many board members can slow down any meetings and progress.